goatandsheep/McMaster_Notes/SFWR_ENG_3BB4.md

 **Equivalent**: same trace

 ##Shared Objects

-How do you allocate access to a resource among multiple processes?
+: *How do you allocate access to a resource among multiple processes?*

 ####Semaphor
-: Something that constricts when you can/cannot run a process
+: *Something that constricts when you can/cannot run a process*
 > You can implement a *handshake* using multiple semaphors that allows you to toggle execution when sharing a resource

 **Race Conditions**: the process that gets to the resource the fastest goes first